 Pismo Beach, located north of Los Angeles, and is a great place to visit on along the California coast.
 We stayed one month during February/March in our RV at Pismo Sands RV Resort.
 The weather was beautiful, the ocean was a short bike or drive, and there was plenty to keep the kids entertained!

 Here are 8 things to do with kids in Pismo Beach, CA:

-Spending an hour kicking back, watching California surfers always seems like a great way to pass some time.
+Who doesn’t enjoy passing the time, while watching surfers battle wave after wave along a beautiful pier?
 Park at the inexpensive, metered parking in downtown Pismo Beach.
-Then walk out to the end of the pier for great views of both the city on the hill, and of the surfers.
+Then enjoy a walk out to the end of the pier to drink in the city views and the surfers.
 The beach is really nice here, but far too cold for swimming, at least in February.

 The downtown has some cute shops and restaurants, as well as a Visitor’s Center to get acquainted with the things to do in the area.
 Catch a wave and get your surfboard here.

 Outside the Pismo Beach Visitor’s Center:

 Shell Beach is located in the city of Pismo Beach, and is known for having some colorful rocks and sea glass.
 Visit early in the day for a better chance at finding some of the sea glass that washes up with the tide.
 We only found one actual piece of sea glass, but we did find some mighty pretty rocks to add to our collection.